Executive Course | A.Y 2025-2026

 9 modules in total:

-Opening day, in presence; Friday 12 December 2025;
+Opening day, in person; Friday, 12 December 2025;

-6 online modules: the Friday 16 and 30 January; 13 and 27 February; 13 and 27 March;
+6 online modules: the Fridays, 16 and 30 January; 13 and 27 February; 13 and 27 March;

-2 face-to-face workshop modules, Università Cattolica, Milan: 10 and 11 April 2026.
+2 in-person workshop modules, Università Cattolica, Milan: 10 and 11 April 2026.

 • Module 1 (7 hours)

-Subsidiarity, Public Administration and the Third Sector: introductory questions
+Subsidiarity, Public Administration and the Third Sector: Introductory Questions

 • Module 2 (7 hours)